How to take bokeh pictures with a digital camera

 On the contrary, a smaller aperture (larger f-stop number) creates a larger depth of field, where objects both near and far are in focus.
 This is useful in landscape photography or capturing scenes where you want everything to be sharp and detailed.

-See also What factors affect digital camera photo quality
+See also Best wearable digital camera

 To achieve bokeh in your photos, you can set your camera to a wide aperture (smaller f-stop number), like f/1.8 or f/2.8.
 However, it’s important to note that the actual size of the aperture you can achieve will depend on the lens you are using.
 Additionally, it’s worth experimenting with different distances between the subject and the background to enhance the bokeh effect.